maldex/MultiMuMu/README.md

 MultiMuMu aims to close this bridge while providing a uniform interface among various DVB technologies.

-Tuner = Harware that can recveive DVB. it can tune to a certain frequency and filter the selected SID from this transponder Assuming you got variuos tuners, one connected to a Satellite Dish to PAKSAT, another tuner with another Dish to Eutelsat, a third one with a terrestial antenna, and maybe a fourth with Cable-TV.
+Tuner = Harware that can recveive DVB. it can tune to a certain frequency and filter the selected SID from this transponder Assuming you got variuos tuners, one connected to a Satellite Dish to PAKSAT, another tuner with another Dish to Eutelsat, a third one with a terrestrial antenna, and maybe a fourth with Cable-TV.
 In this scenario we end up with four independend settop/TV/PC-Hardware.
 Asian Channels can only be watched in the Livingroom TV, european channels require switching the cable to the other settop-box, etc.